How do I work out what my pay period (PRP) should be?

 Tom is paid a monthly salary in arrears, regardless of how many hours he works in the month.
 He’s paid on the 20th of April for work done from the 1st to the end of the previous month (March).
 Tom’s pay period runs from the 1st to the end of the month in which he is paid (1 – 30 April).

-Sarah is paid a weekly salary and works 1-7 of April but is paid in arrears on the 10 April for the work she carried out.
+Sarah is paid a weekly salary and works 1-7 of April but is paid in arrears on the 8th of April for the work she carried out.
 Her earnings period is 1-7 April, but her pay period is 8- 14 April.

 Sheree is paid weekly on March 25 for the hours worked from March 1 – March 31.
 His earnings period and pay period is from March 1 – 31.